-But how can you be camoflauged when you’re a fish of insane red and/or orange colouring?
+But how can you be camouflaged when you’re a fish of insane red and/or orange colouring?
 When you live in the rich, cold waters of the Northeast Pacific where Nature has doled out colour so liberally, you fade into the background even when so vibrantly coloured.
-Can you find the red Irish lord in the image below (click the image to enlarge)?
+Can you find the Red Irish Lord in the image below (click the image to enlarge)?

 They are a favourite species for we underwater photographers since, as ambush hunters, they remain still even when annoying divers are flashing lights in their eyes or when a crab is sitting on their heads (see below).